mahdimotamedi/Cpp-Tutorial-Samples-2017/readme.md

 ## Running the Samples

 I ran all samples with **Visual Studio 2015** on Windows.
-I think it work with a lot of compilers. please report me the problems with other compilers.
+I think it works with most of compilers. please report me the problems with other compilers.

 ## References